Araçatuba

 Araçatuba is a city located in the northwest of São Paulo state, Brazil.
-The city has 198,129 inhabitants (IBGE/2020) and spans 1167.4 km2.
-The city name comes from the Tupi language and means "abundance of araçá (a fruit, Psidium cattleianum)".
+The city has 207,775 inhabitants (IBGE/2024) and spans 1167.4 km2.
+The city name comes from the Tupi language and means "abundance of araçá" (a fruit, Psidium cattleianum).
 Araçatuba is located 532 km from São Paulo.

+Its origins date back to the coffee boom and, at the turn of the century, its economy was characterized by the growth of sugarcane plantations.
+This scenario also includes livestock farming, an activity that made it known in the country as the Capital of Fat Cattle due to the negotiations of the arroba of cattle held in Praça Rui Barbosa, in addition to the inclusion of other animal breeding activities such as sheep farming.
+With a diversified economy, the service sector is the predominant one in the city.
+Araçatuba is also characterized by being a university hub in the northwest region of the state of São Paulo.
+It is served by the Brazil-Bolivia Gas Pipeline and the Tietê-Paraná waterway.

 History

 Araçatuba was founded on December 2, 1908, and officially established as a municipality on December 8, 1921.